arangodb/arangodb/3rdParty/mimalloc/readme.md

 ```
 to link with the static library.
 See `test\CMakeLists.txt` for an example.

+For best performance in C++ programs, it is also recommended to override the
+global `new` and `delete` operators.
+For convience, mimalloc provides
+[mimalloc-new-delete.h](https://github.com/microsoft/mimalloc/blob/master/include/mimalloc-new-delete.h) which does this for you -- just include it in a single(!) source file in your project.

 You can pass environment variables to print verbose messages (`MIMALLOC_VERBOSE=1`)
 and statistics (`MIMALLOC_SHOW_STATS=1`) (in the debug version):